Miguel0312/Awale/README.md

 # Awale

-This project provides a server and client to play the game Awale.
+This project provides a server and a client to play the game Awale.

+# Build
+To build the server and the client, run respectively `make server` and `make client` from the root of the project.
+This will create the binaries `server` and `client` in the same directory.

+To run the server, it suffices to run `./server`, and to run a client, launch `./client [address] [username]`, which will connect you as the given user to the server located at the given IP address.

 # Client